-Theorem.
-If F is a pseudorandom function, then the above construction is a CPA-secure privatekey encryption scheme for messages of length n.
+Theorem (Thereom 3.31 of KL).
+If F is a pseudorandom function, then the above construction is a CPA-secure private-key encryption scheme for messages of length n.

 Proof.
-Done in class.
+To be done in the next lecture.

-• What's a drawback of this construction?
+• What is a drawback of this construction?